TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Control_Unit_Experiments/Control_Unit_Tests.md

 **Procedure:**
 1. Connect the Pi to the Arduino via the UART debug cable (with logic level converter between).
 Ensure both are set to 115200 bps.
 2. Home the system to (0.5, 0.5).
 Ensure `piReady` is set by sending the `0x11` handshake byte first.
-3. Write a Python test script on the Pi that sends a predefined sequence of 100 valid binary move commands, waiting for the 1-byte ACK response after each command before sending the next.
+3. Write a Python test script on the Pi that sends a predefined sequence of 40 valid binary move commands, waiting for the 1-byte ACK response after each command before sending the next.
 The script should log: command number, bytes sent (hex), expected response (ACK), actual response received, and response time.
-4. The 100 commands should cover:
+4. The 40 commands should cover:
    - All 8 columns used as both source and destination at least once
    - Rows 1–12 each used at least once (including discard rows 9–12)
    - Straight moves (horizontal and vertical)
    - Diagonal moves
    - Knight moves
    - Discard/capture moves (L-shaped paths)
-   - Home signal commands (src == dst) every ~20 commands to reset the carriage and prevent mechanical drift
 5. For each command, record whether ACK (0x01) is received.
 If NACK (0x00) is received or no response arrives within 30 seconds, flag it as a failure.
 6. After the full sequence, send one final known-good command and visually confirm the carriage moves to the correct position to verify the system is still fully functional.

 **Data Collection:** Spreadsheet with columns (command number, sent source byte (hex), sent destination byte (hex), response received (ACK/NACK/timeout), match (Y/N), response time (seconds)).
-Calculate: error rate (failures / 100 × 100%) and mean/max response time.
+Calculate: error rate (failures / 40 × 100%) and mean/max response time.

-**Trials:** N = 100 commands.
-100 commands provide sufficient volume to identify intermittent errors caused by electrical noise or timing issues.
+**Trials:** N = 40 commands.
+40 commands provide sufficient volume to identify intermittent errors caused by electrical noise or timing issues.

 **Potential Biases:**
-- The order of commands may matter if the system accumulates positional errors over many moves (mitigate by including homing signal commands every ~20 commands to reset the carriage).
 - Response time varies by move distance, as short moves complete faster than full-board traversals (mitigate by recording move type alongside response time and analyze per category rather than as a single average).

 ---